SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 To play this game, you need this book, some paper, something to write with, some six-sided dice, a lot of imagination, and a group of people, one of whom is willing to act as the guiding force in the game.
-This person is called many things, but"gamemaster" serves well as shorthand for someone who presents information about the game setting, creates obstacles for the other players to overcome, takes the part of the people the players encounter, and adjudicates the rules.
+This person is called many things, but "gamemaster" serves well as shorthand for someone who presents information about the game setting, creates obstacles for the other players to overcome, takes the part of the people the players encounter, and adjudicates the rules.
 The rest of